 Today, the Snyder Scholars program honors his legacy by providing outstanding undergraduates with an opportunity to “try out” graduate school the summer before their senior year.

-Although the research experience was originally intended for Illinois students, since 1996 it has specifically recruited those from primarily undergraduate institutions—students who, according Professor Scott Denmark, “are not exposed to the realities of pursuing a PhD in chemistry.”
+Although the research experience was originally intended for Illinois students, since 1996 it has specifically recruited those from primarily undergraduate institutions—students who, according to Professor Scott Denmark, “are not exposed to the realities of pursuing a PhD in chemistry.”

 Denmark, who serves as faculty adviser, has been hosting Snyder Scholars in his research group since 1996.
 He says that the experience “contributes to the overall mission of inspiring new generations of students to pursue advanced degrees which will collectively advance the discipline.”

 It’s no coincidence that Illinois hosts undergraduates from top institutions the summer before they apply to graduate schools.
 As Denmark states, “attracting the very best students into our graduate program is critical to maintaining our stature as a premier chemistry department.”
 At ten weeks long, the Snyder experience is a considerably extended version of the traditional campus visit, so it is little wonder that many Scholars choose Illinois for their doctoral research.

 Emma Southgate (Sarlah Group) of Half Moon Bay, California, and Kyle Shelton (Mitchell Lab) from Des Moines, Iowa, are two such students.

 Southgate, who studies the synthesis of anti-cancer natural products, was a Snyder Scholar in the Hergenrother Lab in 2013 and returned to Illinois in the fall of 2014.
 She says the program was “a big influence on my decision to come to UIUC; I knew the department and was interested in many of the research programs going on here.
 I also felt that the students were people I could get along and work with.”